Chafithafid30/Chafithafid30/README.md

 **`Digital Craftsman (Developer/Writer/Creator)`**

-I'm a full-stack developer and indie content creator building my version of the digital world one step at a time.
+I am a full-stack developer building my version of the digital world step by step.
 All coding projects are built from the ground up, from planning and designing to solving real-life problems with code.
 All content, both video and written, is created in the same way, from ideas and planning to finishing the content with an artistic touch.
 I published that content on my YouTube channel "[PahamProgramming] [youtube]" and Medium Account "[@mochammadchafith30] [medium]".

 ### 🧰 Languages and Tools